 - They’re out to get you.
 Keep your guard up at all times.

 Lack of Remorse

-More than anything, malignant narcissists lack remorse for how their actions affect other people.
+More than anything, they lack remorse for how their actions affect other people.
 Unlike most narcissists, they often don’t even attempt to “pretend” remorse with fake apologies or justifications.

 Instead, they will usually continue to lash out or intimidate people until they’re left alone.
-Because many people fear the malignant narcissist’s rage, they tend to tiptoe around them when they’re in a questionable mood.
+Because many people fear their rage, they tend to tiptoe around them when they’re in a questionable mood.

 This thinking comes from their own rules and logic.
 Interestingly, these rules and logic can change at any time.
-That’s why it’s not uncommon for malignant narcissists to seemingly change their mind out of nowhere.
+That’s why it’s not uncommon for them to seemingly change their mind out of nowhere.
 This happens when they latch onto a single piece of compelling evidence.